Sagelt/beyond/text/rules.md

 ## Gear

 Gear is the equipment the player characters carry.
-Some gear is significant in itself and is listed indivudally, the rest of the miscellaneous stuff the characters carry is called **supplies**.
+Some gear is significant in itself and is listed individually, the rest of the miscellaneous stuff the characters carry is called **supplies**.
 The amount of supplies each class starts with is the amount they can carry in one slot.